 What is a Data Security Risk Assessment?

 Data risk assessments can be broken down into three fundamental steps.
-First, identifying what the risks are too sensitive data and security states.
+First, identify what the risks are too sensitive data and security states.
 Secondly, identify and organize your data by the weight of risk associated with it.
 Thirdly, take action to mediate risks.
 If you want a more comprehensive overview of what a data security risk assessment is and how to be successful, read our blog.
 So, where do you start?

 The Lepide Data Security Risk Assessment Checklist